On a conjecture of Kashiwara relating Chern and Euler classes of O-modules: Introduction

-As a corollary of Theorem \ref{Main}, we obtain the Grothendieck-Riemann-Roch theorem in Dolbeault cohomology for abstract complex manifolds, which has been already proved by different methods in \cite{OBToTo}: \begin{theorem} Let $\apl{f}{X}{Y}$ be a holomorphic map between complex manifolds, and let $\ff$ be an element of $\emph{D}_{\emph{coh}}^{\,\emph{b}}(X)$ such that $f_{\vert\supp(\ff)}\he$ is proper.
+As a corollary of Theorem \ref{Main}, we obtain the Grothendieck-Riemann-Roch theorem in Hodge cohomology for abstract complex manifolds, which has been already proved by different methods in \cite{OBToTo}: \begin{theorem} Let $\apl{f}{X}{Y}$ be a holomorphic map between complex manifolds, and let $\ff$ be an element of $\emph{D}_{\emph{coh}}^{\emph{b}}(X)$ such that $f$ is proper on $\supp(\ff)$.
 Then

-\end{theorem} However, the proof given here is simpler and more conceptual.
+in $\bop_{i \geq 0} \emph{H}^{i}_{f[\supp(\ff)]}(Y,\Omega _{Y}^{\,i})$. \end{theorem} However, the proof given here is simpler and more conceptual.
+Besides, we would like to emphasize that it is entirely self-contained and relies only on the results appearing in Chapter 5 of \cite{KaSc}.

 \textbf{Acknowledgement.} I want to thank Masaki Kashiwara and Pierre Schapira for communicating their preprint \cite{KaSc} to me.
-I also want to thank Pierre Schapira for useful conversations.
+I also want to thank Pierre Schapira for useful conversations, and Joseph Lipman for interesting comments.